50 Questions You Must Ask to Evaluate the Quality of Your Website

 Say you have a dynamic URL with parameters.

-This URL gets updated for whatever reason multiple times a month and generates new variations of this same URL with the same content, and also updates the parameters.
+This URL gets updated for whatever reason multiple times a month and generates new variations of this same URL with the same content and updates the parameters.

 When URLs are super long in this situation, it can be challenging to sift through all the analytics data and identify what is what.

 This is where shorter URLs come in.
-They can make such a process easier, can ensure one page URL for each piece of unique content, and you do not run the risk of negatively damaging the site’s reporting data.
+They can make such a process more manageable, can ensure one page URL for each piece of unique content, and you do not run the risk of negatively damaging the site’s reporting data.

 It all comes down to your industry and what you do.
-This advice might not make as much sense for an e-commerce site that may have just as many URLs with such parameters.
+This advice might not make as much sense for an ecommerce site that may have just as many URLs with such parameters.

 In such a situation, a different method of handling such URLs may be desired.